plyr4/margarita-mayhem/README.md

 ### How to run

-This folder contains the entire Unity project for BarBack and all assets required to run and build the game.
+This folder contains the entire Unity project for Margarita Mayhem and all assets required to run and build the game.

 Install [Unity 2022.3.25f1](https://unity.com/releases/editor/archive) and add this directory as a project.